LangProc/langproc-2017-cw/debugging/README.md

 ==8192== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

 The only problem left will be memory leaks.
-It is not reported as an error,
+It is not reported as an error
-because there are often times when heap memory freed simply by program
+because it is often the case that heap memory freed simply by program
 termination is sufficient.

 Unless you are writing your compiler in C (or C++ that looks like C), the
-main avenue you will bump into the memory block size issue is the following
+main avenue in which you will bump into the memory block size issue is in the
-type of code:
+following type of code:

 ```C++
 class Statement : public Node {